mr-cade/homework-02/README.md

 This website is all about me.
 It is built primarily using Bootstrap styling.
 It is responsive to screen and window sizing.

-## Directions
+## About

 The website has three pages.

 * About me
-   * A short page describing my background
+   * A short page describing my background and hobbies
 * Portfolio
    * A page showcasing links to the other work in my portfolio.
 * Contact